dfinity/motoko/design/guide.md

 The block expression `{ <dec>;* }` has type `T` provided the last declaration in the sequence `<dec>;*` has type `T`.
 All identifiers declared in block must be distinct type identifiers or distinct value identifiers and are in scope in the definition of all other declarations in the block.

-The bindings of identifiers declared in { dec;* } are local to the block.
+The bindings of identifiers declared in `{ dec;* }` are local to the block.
 The type `T` must be well-formed in the enclosing environment of the block.
 In particular, any local, recursive types that cannot be expanded to types well-formed the enclosing environment must not appear in `T`.

-The type system ensures that a value identifer cannot be evaluated before its declaration has been evaluated, precluding run-time errors at the cost of rejection some well-behaved programs.
+The type system ensures that a value identifier cannot be evaluated before its declaration has been evaluated, precluding run-time errors at the cost of rejection some well-behaved programs.

 Identifiers whose types cannot be inferred from their declaration, but are used in a forward reference, may require an additional type annotation (see Annotated patterns) to satisfy the type checker.